ledgerscope/xero-php-oauth2/README.md

 * Login to your Ledgerflow developer [dashboard](https://flow.ledgerscope.com/Partner/App) and create an API application
 * Copy the credentials from your API app and store them using a secure ENV variable strategy
 * Decide the [neccesary scopes](https://developer.xero.com/documentation/oauth2/scopes) for your app's functionality
-* The source accounting software values are 1004 to return QuickBooks Online data and 1009 to return Sage Business Cloud Accounting data
+* The source accounting software values are 1004 to return QuickBooks Online data and 1009 to return Sage Accounting data

 ## How to use the SDK